abdul-otu/ttc-subway-system/README.md

      ```
    - Ignore any vulnerabilities that might be reported.
 The initial load might take some time.

-## Usage
+## Features and Usage

-Once the backend and frontend servers are up and running, you can access the app in your browser at `http://localhost:3000`.
-The backend server will be listening for queries at `http://localhost:4000`.
+Once both backend and frontend servers are running, you can access the app in your browser at `http://localhost:3000`.
+The backend server handles queries at `http://localhost:4000`.

+The application's features include:
+- Selecting your current station and desired destination.
+- Efficient route planning for your subway journey.

+## Technologies Used

+This project utilizes a range of technologies, including:
+- Backend: Node.js, Express.js
+- Frontend: React.js, Tailwind CSS
+- Database: MongoDB

 ## Architecture and Design